 plt.title('Kernel SVM (Test set)')

 The above code will generate the following graph.

 We can see that the graph looks different than that of the previous SVM result.
-This is because we modelled the data points in a higher dimensional space.
+This is because we modeled the data points in a higher-dimensional space.

 © aionlinecourse.com All rights reserved.